Controlled and Uncontrolled Components in React

 export default App;

-In the above Example, we made a simple form which have some states to hold some values given by user.
-So here, we made a pretty simple form where we have an input field, heading and button.
+In the above example, we made a simple form that has some states to hold some values given by the user.
+So here, we made a pretty simple form where we have an input field, heading, and button.
 You can say we have created form as we do in HTML.
-So of course, elements are pretty the same as HTML elements.
+So of course, elements are pretty much the same as HTML elements.

-Now for this example, it is the best example to tell you why and when we should use controlled component for forms.
-In here we are taking input from user let’s say name and if the submit button pressed then the name will be reflected on heading.
+Now this example is the best example to tell you why and when we should use controlled components for forms.
+Here we are taking input from the user let’s say the name and if the submit button is pressed then the name will be reflected on the heading.

 Output